Linaro/lkft-website/README.md

 Documentation for the theme used by the website can be found at https://github.com/linaro-marketing/seriously_simple_static_starter.

+**IMPORTANT!** If you change Gemfile, you **must** create a Pull Request against https://github.com/linaro-its/jekyll-build-container and update the Dockerfile to match the new gem requirements for this site.

 ## Redirects

 `_data/routingrules.json` contains redirect rules that are deployed to